If you’re looking for the best places in the world to snorkel, you’re in the right place!

 Interesting: This bay was formed as a result of the remains of a volcanic crater where violent explosions occurred thousands of years ago.
 Due to erosion the crater was joined with the ocean and the sea floor was covered with coral over the years.

-A UNESCO World Heritage Site and spread over 2,400km across the Pacific Ocean, the Great Barrier Reef is the world’s most privileged place to snorkel.
+A UNESCO World Heritage Site and spread over 2,400km across the Pacific Ocean, the Great Barrier Reef in Australia is the world’s most privileged place to snorkel.

 Interesting: More than 1,800 species of fish, more than 5000 different types of shellfish, and 125 species of sharks.
 The green turtle, clown fish, marlin, seahorses, and marine crocodiles are just a few examples of the inhabitants of the Great Barrier Reef.